 |● There is evidence suggesting the diarrhea is caused by Staphylococcus aureus.|

 Many antimicrobials have been used to treat C. difficile colitis.
-Oral vancomycin and metronidazole used for 7-10 days are considered the first line of therapy by most clinicians and current guidelines.11 Multiple studies have reported initial response rates greater than 90% and comparable failure rates of 15%-20%.12 Current ACG guidelines for management of CDI are based on classification of disease severity as mild, moderate and severe.11 Mild disease is defined as CDI with diarrhea as the only symptom; moderate disease is defined as CDI with diarrhea but without additional symptoms/signs meeting the definition of severe or complicated CDI; severe disease is CDI with hypoalbunemia (serum albumin < 3g/dl) and either of the following: (1) WBC count >15,000 cells/mm3 or (2) abdominal tenderness.
-Complicated CDI presents with or develops atleast one of the following: admission to intensive care unit, hypotension with or without required use of vasopressors, fever ≥38.5°C, ileus, or significant abdominal distention, mental status changes, WBC ≥35,000 cells/mm3 or <2,000 cells/mm3, serum lactate levels >2.2 mmol/l, or any evidence of end organ failure.11 For mild-to-moderate CDI, metronidazole at a dosage of 500 mg orally 3 times daily for 10 days is recommended by most clinicians and ACG guidelines as the drug of choice for the initial treatment of C. difficile colitis.
+Oral vancomycin and metronidazole used for 7 to 10 days are considered the first line of therapy by most clinicians and current guidelines.11 Multiple studies have reported initial response rates greater than 90% and comparable failure rates of 15% to 20%.12 Current ACG guidelines for management of CDI are based on classification of disease severity as mild, moderate and severe.11 Mild disease is defined as CDI with diarrhea as the only symptom; moderate disease is defined as CDI with diarrhea but without additional symptoms/signs meeting the definition of severe or complicated CDI; severe disease is CDI with hypoalbuminemia (serum albumin < 3g/dl) and either of the following: white blood cell count >15,000 cells/mm3 or abdominal tenderness.
+Complicated CDI presents with or develops at least one of the following: admission to intensive care unit, hypotension with or without required use of vasopressors, fever ≥ 38.5°C, ileus, or significant abdominal distention, mental status changes, white blood cell count ≥ 35,000 cells/mm3 or <2,000 cells/mm3, serum lactate levels >2.2 mmol/L, or any evidence of end organ failure.11 For mild-to-moderate CDI, metronidazole at a dosage of 500 mg orally three times daily for 10 days is recommended by most clinicians and ACG guidelines as the drug of choice for the initial treatment of C. difficile colitis.
 These recommendations are largely based on efficacy, lower costs, and concerns about the development of vancomycin-resistant strains.
 Major disadvantages of metronidazole include a less desirable drug profile and contraindications for children and pregnant women.
-Fidaxomicin is a macrocylic antibiotic and has recently been approved by the US FDA for the treatment of C. difficile colitis.
-For mild-to-moderate CDI the dosage is 200mg orally 2 times per day for 10 days.
+Fidaxomicin is a macrocyclic antibiotic and has recently been approved by the U.S. Food and Drug Administration for the treatment of C. difficile colitis.
+For mild-to-moderate CDI the dosage is 200 mg orally two times per day for 10 days.
 It has been shown to be associated with a decrease risk of recurrent disease for patients infected with non-NAP-1 strains of the organism.13

-Patients with complicated CDI should be treated with high dose oral vancomycin at a dosage of 500 mg, 4 times a day plus parenteral metronidazole, 500 mg 3 times a day.
+Patients with complicated CDI should be treated with high dose oral vancomycin at a dosage of 500 mg, four times a day plus parenteral metronidazole, 500 mg three times a day.
 The treatment of patients with complicated CDI with severe ileus or toxic colitis is challenging.
-ACG practice guidelines suggest the use of oral vancomycin at the dosage of 500 mg four times daily and per rectum (vancomycin enema) at the dosage of 500mg in 500 mL saline three times a day plus parenteral metronidazole at the dose of 500 mg 3 times a day.11
+ACG practice guidelines suggest the use of oral vancomycin at the dosage of 500 mg four times daily and per rectum (vancomycin enema) at the dosage of 500 mg in 500 mL saline three times a day plus parenteral metronidazole at the dose of 500 mg three times a day.11

 Because of their potential role in binding C. difficile toxin, anion exchange resins such as cholestyramine and colestipol were introduced in the management of AAD in an attempt to decrease relapses.
 These agents, in particular colestipol, have been shown to reduce titers, concentration, and time exposure of the C. difficile toxin in the colons of infected patients.14 Although subsequent binding of vancomycin occurs with cholestyramine, the minimal inhibitory concentration for C. difficile is maintained.
 Other antimicrobial agents, in particular bacitracin and teicoplanin, were used with some success in the past.
 Today, however, their use is limited to special situations in which metronidazole or vancomycin cannot be used or has failed.15

-The NAP-1 strain has forced us to take a closer look at the current therapeutic options; therefore, newer drugs have been proposed for the treatment including Nitazoxanide and Rifaximin both of which achieve high colonic levels and have been used for other indications and others including Ramoplanin a new lipoglycodepsipeptide.
-Tolevamer, a nonantibiotic polymer that binds C. difficile toxins A and B to neutralize biologic activity had promising results in phase 2 clinical trials, but in phase 3 trials it was shown to be inferior to Metronidazole and Vancomycin for initial therapy; although relapse rates were significantly lower again suggesting the limitations of treating AAD with antibiotics.16
+The NAP-1 strain has forced us to take a closer look at the current therapeutic options; therefore, newer drugs have been proposed for the treatment including Nitazoxanide and rifaximine both of which achieve high colonic levels and have been used for other indications and others including ramoplanin a new lipoglycodepsipeptide.
+Tolevamer, a nonantibiotic polymer that binds C. difficile toxins A and B to neutralize biologic activity had promising results in phase 2 clinical trials, but in phase 3 trials it was shown to be inferior to metronidazole and vancomycin for initial therapy; although relapse rates were significantly lower again suggesting the limitations of treating AAD with antibiotics.16

 Probiotics, a group of agents designed to resist colonization and restore normal flora, have been tried in treating AAD.
 The most promising probiotic agent is Saccharomyces boulardii, a live nonpathogenic yeast shown to have some benefit in the treatment of AAD by binding to the glycoprotein receptor site for toxin A at the intestinal brush border.
 When given prophylactically to patients receiving antibiotics in a prospective, double-blind, controlled study,17 S. boulardii was shown to be safe and beneficial in reducing the incidence of C. difficile colitis in comparison with placebo (22% versus 9.5%).
 Lactobacillus GG, another popular probiotic, has been shown to improve intestinal immunity by increasing IgG and IgA levels at the intestinal mucosal level and may be effective against CDI.
 A recent meta-analysis on the efficacy of probiotics for the treatment and prevention of AAD suggests that probiotics are associated with a significant reduction in AAD.18